 The probability that a critical role will become vacant and cannot be satisfactorily filled may negatively affect the Company's continuity of its strategic imperatives and/or products and services standards.
 The Company may face challenges in attracting and retaining top talent.
 The success of the Company depends on the quality and effectiveness of the leadership and employees and may face challenges in attracting and retaining top talent.
+Turn-over or inadequate leadership can impact overall performance and stability.

-Market
+Competition and Market

 The Philippine and Global economic condition may impact the Company's investment and growth commitments to its stakeholders.
 The Company's lack of revenue-generating operations of its own could make it vulnerable to market fluctuations.
 The uncertainty of the economic condition may impact the performance of the Company's subsidiaries.
+The education sector is competitive, with the presence and current improvements in the public education system, as well as the private institutions.